Police division: Hong Kong

 The Hong Kong Police Force divides its territory into 23 divisions or districts, each reporting to one of the six regions.

 India

 In India, the equivalent to a division is a Police District.
 Policing in India is on a state basis, and every state is divided into a number of districts.
 Each district is headed by a Superintendent of Police.
 The district is subdivided into Sub Divisions, each commanded by a Deputy Superintendent of Police.
 Sub Divisions are further divided into Police Circles.
 In the case of a district including large cities, two separate police districts are created, known as the City Police District, headed by a Commissioner, and the Rural District Police, headed by a Superintendent.

-Republic of Ireland
+Ireland

-In the Republic of Ireland, the Garda Síochána divides its operational area into 23 divisions, which in turn report to one of six regions.
+In Ireland, the Garda Síochána divides its operational area into 26 divisions, which in turn report to one of four regions.
 Most, but not all of these divisions, are aligned to county borders.
 Each division is commanded by a Chief Superintendent.
 Divisions are further divided into districts, commanded by a Superintendent.